India now a powerful nation under PM Modi, says MP CM | Politics

 Addressing the meeting, MP BJP chief Vishnu Dutt Sharma accused former Congress chief ministers Digvijaya Singh and Kamal Nath of indulging in corruption during their tenures, leading to people struggling for power, roads and water.

-Former prime minister Rajiv Gandhi had said only 85 paise out of every rupee allotted for developmental work was reaching the masses, but thanks to Jan Dhan accounts and other moves of the Modi government, every rupee was now getting credited to the end beneficiary, Sharma asserted.
+Former prime minister Rajiv Gandhi had said only 15 paise (rpt 15 paise) out of every rupee allotted for developmental work was reaching the masses, but thanks to Jan Dhan accounts and other moves of the Modi government, every rupee was now getting credited to the end beneficiary, Sharma asserted.

 While Jan Dhan accounts were being opened, the Congress tried to raise various fears among the people but the scheme was writing a new script of development, Sharma said.